commercelayer/commercelayer-docs-resources/free_gift_promotions/object.md

 ---
-description: A comprehensive list of the free gift promotion resource's attributes and relationships.
+description: A comprehensive list of the free gift promotion resource's attributes and relationships
 ---

 # The free gift promotion object